iterative/dvc.org/content/docs/command-reference/run.md

 - DVC does not feed dependency files to the command being run.
 The program will have to read by itself the files specified with `-d`.

-- Entire directories can be tracked as outputs, which produces a single `.dir` entry in the cache (refer to
-  [Structure of cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-the-cache-directory) for more info.)
+- Entire directories produced by the stage can be tracked as outputs by DVC, which generates a single `.dir` entry in the cache (refer to [Structure of cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-the-cache-directory) for more info.)